 Appraisal Fee

-Your lender may require an independent appraisal to confirm the property's value.
-Usually $300–$500, and sometimes covered by the lender.
+Your lender may require an independent appraisal to confirm value.
+Commonly $300–$500, and sometimes covered by the lender — worth confirming in advance.

 Title Insurance

 Protects against title defects and fraud.
-Usually $200–$400 and typically required by your lender.
+Commonly $200–$400 and typically required by lenders.
+Your lawyer or notary will coordinate this.

 Home Insurance